César Cedeño: Houston Astros

-Cedeno recorded his 1,000th career hit on July 2, 1976, against the Cincinnati Reds, doing so on a single against Pat Zachry, which was the second of four hits he would record in the game (including a 14th inning home run to help boost the Astros to a 10-7 win).
+Cedeño recorded his 1,000th career hit on July 2, 1976, against the Cincinnati Reds, doing so on a single against Pat Zachry, which was the second of four hits he would record in the game (including a 14th inning home run to help boost the Astros to a 10–7 win).
+Before his 26th birthday, Cedeño had accumulated 1,097 hits, the 13th highest total for a 25-year-old player in MLB history, having more than Rogers Hornsby (1,073) and Mickey Mantle (1,080), both of whom were inducted into the Baseball Hall of Fame.

 On September 9, 1981, while playing at Atlanta Stadium, Cedeño entered the stands to confront a heckler.
 No punches were thrown and no charges were filed, but Cedeño was ejected from the game and immediately suspended as a result.
 On September 11, Cedeño was fined $5,000 by National League President Chub Feeney but received no further suspension, as Cedeño apologized to the fan on the phone and in writing which Feeney cited as "mitigating circumstances".

+Cedeño would finish in the top ten of stolen base leaders from 1971 to 1978 and again in 1980.
+His 550 stolen bases rank 27th all time as of January 2018.
+A winner of five consecutive Gold Glove Awards (1972–1976), Cedeño appeared in four All-Star Games (1972–1974; 1976), and was a contender for the National League MVP in 1972.
+In the All-Star Game of that year, Cedeño beat out Roberto Clemente for the starting National League position.
+Cedeño also hit for the cycle in both 1972 and 1976.

 On December 18, 1981, Cedeño was traded to the Cincinnati Reds for Ray Knight.
 At the time of his departure from the Astros, he was the team's all-time leader in games played, runs, hits, doubles and stolen bases.

 Cincinnati Reds

 Cedeño played in 138 games to begin his Reds career, batting .289 with 142 hits with 16 stolen bases while walking/striking out 41 times each.
 His next few years would be shaky with the Reds, as he played a combined 291 games over the next three seasons, which had peaks of a .291 batting average in 1985 and lows of .232 in 1983, and he would have more strikeouts than walks in each season as well (after doing so nine times in his 12-year career with Houston).
-Cedeno collected his 2,000th career hit on April 28, 1985, doing so in the fifth inning against Mike Krukow of the San Francisco Giants.
+Cedeno collected his 2,000th career hit on April 28, 1985, doing so in the fifth inning against Mike Krukow of the San Francisco Giants at Candlestick Park.
 This made him the fifth member of the Reds on the roster to be part of the 2,000-hit club, which included Pete Rose, Tony Pérez, Dave Concepción and Buddy Bell.

-On August 29 of that year, he was traded to the St. Louis Cardinals for Mark Jackson.
-He finished his combined 1985 season by playing in 111 games while batting .291 with 14 stolen bases.